 Definition of Development

 To further discuss the current state of Ghana and its potential for the future, it is useful to consider our definition of development.
 U Thant, the third Secretary General of the United Nations, summarized development as economic growth plus social change.
 We have chosen to adopt this definition of development.
 Development is an interrelationship between economic and noneconomic elements of society.
 Economic growth is defined as the increase in GDP or other measures of aggregate income.
 Economic growth can be driven by improvements in domestic savings, trade balance, and international investment position, to name a few.
 Social change, the second component of our definition, refers to the alteration of the social order of a society.
 This can be completed by changing human development indicators.
 Many theorists will look exclusively at economic growth or human development (e.g. Amartya Sen) as individual factors in assessing development.
 We found that both factors were important in the definition as they are not exclusive.
-Our proposal first addresses social change, in bringing new technology to rural Ghana, and addresses economic growth second, in supporting industry and creating new employment opportunities by increasing education. may be one
+Our proposal first addresses social change, in bringing new technology to rural Ghana, and addresses economic growth second, in supporting industry and creating new employment opportunities by increasing education.
+While the story of much of West Africa may be one of misery, the story of Ghana is one of potential.

 A Brief Background of Ghana